Extensive

 leaders must be motivated to understand the long-term value of empathy and

 stakeholder engagement.
-Recognising that social legitimacy and stakeholder
+Recognising that social legitimacy and stakeholder confidence

-attuned practices.
+practices.

 Effective

-social sensitivity strategies should also incorporate future-oriented thinking.
+corporate sustainability strategies should also incorporate future-oriented

-an evolving marketplace increasingly guided by public perception and social
+in an evolving marketplace increasingly guided by public perception and social

 accountability.